PrzemyslawOzga/c-programs/README.md

 # PROGRAMS WRITTEN IN C

-c programs written for learning purposes.
+C programs written for learning purposes.